There are two types of library in C++:

 ii) If you want to make any changes to the library it can be done easily and only the library has to be recompiled not the whole program.

 i) Calling functions in dynamic library is slower.
 Calling a function in programs involve certain steps, at first, the address of the function and the argument type is pushed onto the stack, using that address the execution of the program is transfer to the place where the actual code of the function is present.
 Also, after the function is executed the execution of the program is transferred to the main program at the place after the function is called.
 These steps although requires less time, but supposing if hundreds of function are called we cannot neglect the overhead caused by this.

 ii) Since dynamic library requires calling the function during run-time, the function should be made available to the user in a separate file.
 This means that the whole .dll (for Windows software) file should be transferred with the main program and thus occupying larger space in hard drive.

 Static and dynamic library have both advantages and disadvantages.
 Today’s software mainly uses the dynamic library in their programs, this makes easier code maintenance/modification, and if you need extra features in your software it can be easily integrated using plug-in system.

-Although software using dynamic linking occupy larger space in hard drive modern computer provides sufficient amount of space in hard drive, so hard drive space won’t be much of an issue.
-However, companies still use static library to take advantage of their beneficial properties.
+Although software using dynamic linking occupy larger space in hard drive modern computer provides a sufficient amount of space in hard drive, so hard drive space won’t be much of an issue.
+However, companies still use the static library to take advantage of their beneficial properties.
 I recommend using both static and dynamic libraries in your applications.

 If you are using code::Blocks or any other compiler to compile your C++ programs then the libraries(for example, <iostream> ) are linked using static method.
 This means the libraries are encoded in the .exe file directly.
-If you want a proof of this, then include many libraries in your program and compile it, the program which uses more library will have a bigger .exe size.
+If you want proof of this, then include many libraries in your program and compile it, the program which uses more library will have a bigger .exe size.